LimePoint/opschain/docs/reference/concepts/properties.md

 OpsChain will look for the following files in your project's Git repository:

-- `.opschain/properties.json`
+1. `.opschain/properties.json`
-- `.opschain/properties.toml`
+2. `.opschain/properties.toml`
-- `.opschain/properties.yaml`
+3. `.opschain/properties.yaml`
+4. `.opschain/environments/<environment code>.json`
+5. `.opschain/environments/<environment code>.toml`
+6. `.opschain/environments/<environment code>.yaml`

 If more than one of these files exist in the repository, they will be merged together in the order listed above.
-Properties defined in properties.yaml will override properties defined in properties.toml and properties.json.
-Properties defined in properties.toml will override properties defined in properties.json.
+When two files define the same property/value, the latter file's value will override the former.
+E.g. if `.opschain/properties.toml` and `.opschain/environments/<environment code>.json` both contain the same property, the value from `.opschain/environments/<environment code>.json` will be used.

 Within each action, the result of merging these files will be available via `OpsChain.repository.properties`.

 #### Notes

 1. The repository properties are read only within each action (as OpsChain cannot modify the underlying Git repository to store any changes).
-2. Opening the [OpsChain development environment](../../docker_development_environment.md)) (`opschain dev`) and running `opschain-action -AT` will raise explanatory exceptions if the schema or structure of the files is invalid.
+2. Loading repository properties in the [OpsChain development environment](../../docker_development_environment.md) (`opschain dev`):
+   - running `opschain-action -AT` will raise explanatory exceptions if the schema or structure of these file(s) is invalid.
+   - the `<environment code>.[json|toml|yaml]` files will be loaded by `opschain-action` if the `step_context.json` file includes the relevant context environment code. e.g.

+    ```yaml
+    {
+      "context": {
+        ...
+        "environment": {
+          "code": "<environment code>",
+          ...
+        }
+      },
+      ...
+    }
+    ```

 ### Database